Page, Arizona, is a great hub for a wide variety of activities.

 A cheeseburger, fries, and drink will run you around $11.
-For smaller appetites, the jr. cheeseburger still makes a great meal.
+For smaller appetites, the jr. cheeseburger still makes a sumptuous meal.

-The menu is rounded out by several sandwiches, fried items like fish and chicken strips, and a few salads.
+They round the menu out by several sandwiches, fried items like fish and chicken strips, and a few salads.
 The salad of the day (recently a chicken-mango salad) is highly recommended.
 The daily soup can also make a great starter.

 635 Elm St., Page, AZ 86040